 This company was incorporated in the year 2012 and is exploring the possibility of entering into the offshore segment.

 6. PSA Sical Terminals Ltd

-SUBSIDIARY COMPANIES ACCOUNTS
+SUBSIDIARY COMPANIES FINANCIAL STATEMENTS

-AWARDS AND ACCOLADES
+AWARDS AND ACCREDITATIONS

 During the year under review,

 2nd Runner up in Haulier League Prize for 2013-14 by Shell India Markets

 Transporter of the year 2014-15 award from Tata Chemicals Limited